zhaoyul/aposd-vs-clean-code/README.md

 works if the new interface I have to learn is simpler (ideally, a *lot* simpler) than the function's code, which I no longer have to learn.

-**UB:**

-I don't think we disagree in principle.
-We both agree that splitting up functions is a good way to hide complexity.
-It seems to me that all we are quibbling about is the degree.
-I believe in the principle of many small named functions.
-Perhaps you believe in the principle of a few moderately sized functions.
-To each his own.

-**JOHN:**

 If you split too far, you end up with functions whose interfaces are just as complex as their implementations, so there is no